DinoSquad: Broadcast history

 DinoSquad originally aired on CBS on the KEWLopolis block until being removed during the blocks rebranding to Cookie Jar TV in 2009.

 Season 2 episodes began airing online on August 4, 2008, before airing on CBS on September 13.

 The series later reaired on the syndicated Cookie Jar Kids Network block, and on This TV's Cookie Jar Toons block from 2011 until the block's end in 2013.

-Home media and streaming releases
+Home media and streaming

-From April 2009 until July 2010, NCircle Entertainment released 5 DVDs of the series, each containing 3 episodes (except for the last volume, which has 4).
+From April 2009 until July 2010, NCircle Entertainment released five DVDs of the series, each containing three episodes (except for the last volume, which has four).